How Much Does Website Hosting Cost in 2022?

 Virtual private server (VPS) hosting is the perfect solution for websites that experience higher traffic spikes.

-However, keep in mind that using a VPS requires some server management skills.
+However, keep in mind that using a VPS hosting solution requires some server management skills.
 If it’s not configured correctly, the website can be vulnerable to security threats.
-Thus, ensure that your hosting provider offers VPS support services as well.
+Thus, ensure that your web hosting provider also offers VPS support services.

 - Complete control over the hosting environment